NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 **Guidelines for Use:**

-- Examples of identifiers may include URN, PID, URI to a record in a catalog or metadata system, document ID, issue ID, copy number, ISBN, ISSN, ISMN, ISNI, DOI, record label, etc.

-- The identifier type MUST be defined.
+The identifier type MUST be defined.
 The use of the type attribute should be meaningful to the submitter, reflect the metadata catalog or system, and be applied consistently (using a standardized format).

+Examples of identifier types may include `URN`, `PID`, `URI` to a record in a catalog or metadata system, `document ID`, `issue ID`, `copy number`, `ISBN`, `ISSN`, `ISMN`, `ISNI`, `DOI`, `record label, etc.

-- Language code should be specified.
+Language code should be specified.
 [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

 **Examples:**
 ```json